What should I do if I am contacted by an investigator asking me to come and give a statement to law enforcement?

 Do I need a criminal attorney if I am the victim of a crime?

 Sometimes it is helpful if a victim hires a lawyer if they want his/her voice heard because they are trying to get the charges dropped.
-They can also hire a lawyer to represent their interests and often times it is the most effective way to voice concerns.
+They can also hire a lawyer to represent their interests and oftentimes it is the most effective way to voice concerns.

 I have co-defendants involved in my criminal charges.
 Can we all hire the same criminal defense attorney?

-Normally, it would be unethical to represent co-defendants on a serious case as your defenses may not align and often co-defendants try to implicate each other.
+Normally, it would be unethical to represent co-defendants in a serious case as your defenses may not align and often co-defendants try to implicate each other.
 On rare occasions, defenses can align, but only so long as co-defendants sign a waiver allowing for co-representation.

 I already have a public defender assigned to my case.
 May I still hire my own private criminal defense attorney if I am able to pay the retainer?